isorabins/hai-my-health/docs/# Project Status Report - Hai the Health.md

 Considerations:
 -going to try to find a pre-existing db of food items, to lessen the number of dynamic catagories AI needs to create, and lessen errors
+   -need normalization using AI in case user mentions something similar that isnt on the list

 -created a structure to seperate userID from email address, to improve privacy for users -AI will need to dynamically create catagories for specific health concerns that users list -although I wonder if we could find a pre-existing DB with health issues that can be referenced?

+-want AI to be able to dynamically create catagories as needed -not sure how this actually works

 **Date:** 3/23/24